DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 }
 ```

 For each FPGA region we need to descrive the FPGA_device struct that indicate the
-bitstream name, the kernel module to use, the devicetree overlay, the id of the
+bitstream name, the kernel module to use, the devicetree overlay, the bitstream
-device (from 0 to N-1), the number of soft-core in the region, the conf. addr, and
+size in bytes, the id of the device (from 0 to N-1), the number of soft-core in
-the fpga flags
+the region, the conf. addr, and the fpga flags

 ```c
 struct{